Bristol Jamia Mosque

-The Bristol Jamia Mosque is a mosque in the Totterdown area of Bristol.
+The Bristol Jamia Mosque is a mosque in the Totterdown area of Bristol, England.
 It was the first mosque in Bristol and is currently the largest in the south west of England.
 The building was formerly a disused church that was bought and converted into a mosque in 1968.
 It has since been embellished with a dome and minaret.

 Description

 The mosque has one dome and one minaret.
 Both men and women are allowed to pray at the mosque; it has a main hall (capacity 700) and a separate women's prayer hall (capacity 140).
 The building also houses classrooms for children and an event hall for religious celebrations and other meetings.
 The main hall has a wooden Syrian mimbar.
 The mosque is open to all traditions of Islam and to the non-Muslim community of Bristol.
 Bristol Jamia Mosque is a registered charity and a member of Council of Bristol Mosques (CBM), a multi-denominational organisation of mosques in the city established in 2009.